lazysegtree/go-zoxide/docs/PLAN.md

 - (Optional) Allow specifying binary path
 - (Optional) Detection of env variables and DB path.

-# Other Todos
+# Todos for release
-- (Optional) Linting and Unit tests in CICD
 - Update comments good enough for docs
+  - make go.doc have a brief overview via pkg comments
 - [x] Check implementation of other libraries and get ideas
  - https://github.com/joshmedeski/sesh/blob/main/zoxide/list.go

+# Other Todos
+- (Optional) Linting and Unit tests in CICD

 # Q/A
 - Global package handles ?
 Are they bad ?